Superman: Tower of Power

-Superman: Tower of Power is a drop tower ride currently located at two Six Flags parks, and two former installments at Kentucky Kingdom and Six Flags St. Louis.
-Two of the four drop towers were manufactured by Intamin, while the Six Flags Over Georgia version was made by Zamperla, and the Six Flags Over Texas version was made by S&S. The installment at Kentucky Kingdom (then known as Six Flags Kentucky Kingdom) was demolished after an accident that severed a 13-year-old girl's feet.
-At Six Flags St. Louis, the ride was removed from the park's website in early 2021.
-Many additional drop towers of the same model by S&S are installed at other Six Flags parks.
+Superman: Tower of Power is a drop tower ride located at Six Flags Over Georgia and Six Flags Over Texas.
+S&S Worldwide (S&S) manufactured the installment at Six Flags Over Texas, which opened on March 29, 2003, while the version at Six Flags Over Georgia was built by Zamperla and opened on May 27, 2016.
+Additional drop towers of the same model by S&S were installed at other Six Flags parks.

+Intamin built the earliest installment at Kentucky Kingdom in 1995, followed by a second one at Six Flags Astroworld in 1997, which was moved to Six Flags St. Louis in 2006.
+Both installations were later closed.
+At Kentucky Kingdom (known as Six Flags Kentucky Kingdom at the time), a 13-year-old girl's feet were severed in a riding accident in 2007, resulting in the removal of the ride.
+At Six Flags St. Louis, the ride operated through the 2020 season.

 Six Flags Kentucky Kingdom

 The Superman: Tower of Power at Kentucky Kingdom (park then operating as Six Flags Kentucky Kingdom) was an Intamin Giant Drop model, nearly identical to the one at Six Flags St. Louis.
 It opened in 1995 as the first ride of its kind.
 The ride was constructed by Martin & Vleminckx.
 The original name for this ride was "Hellevator", but it was renamed "Superman: Tower of Power" in 2007 and received a fresh coat of paint at the top of the ride.
 The same year it was refurbished, its life was cut short after a major accident.
 The ride was dismantled in 2008.

 A new 129-foot drop tower, called "FearFall", was later added to the park in 2014.